Virginia · Off-grid & homestead potential

 Colonial Heights City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (VDH), Chesterfield Health District / Colonial Heights Health Department.
 Owner-builders may act as their own contractor to build their home.
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Colonial Heights City costs about $286k, based on the latest county data.
+Land in Colonial Heights City runs about $4,187 per acre, based on the latest county data.

 Colonial Heights City gets about 47.2" of rain a year, with severe drought in roughly 1.1% of years.